spine-tools/Spine-Toolbox/README.md

 3. Create an environment either through a) Python or b) conda

     a) Through Python virtual environment.
-First, make sure you have the right Python version in the system path, or use the full path of the Python version you want to use (replace 'python' below with [path]/python.
+First, make sure you have the right Python version in the system path (see above about Python versions), or use the full path of the Python version you want to use (replace 'python' below with [path]/python.

         python -m venv .venv